mturkol/regressionBF/README.md

 regression design.

 Methodology: Laplace approximation to BF under Zellner-Siow prior (on model params) as a mixture of g-priors is utilized.
-That is, an inverse-gamma
+That is, an inverse-gamma IG(1/2, s^2*N/2) prior on 'g', where 's' as in (0,1] is the scale factor hyper-parameter.
+Based on user choice, numerical integration of the likelihood is carried out via Vectorized Adaptive Quadrature or High-Precision Numerical Integration using Variable-Precision Arithmetic.

-IG(1/2, s^2*N/2) prior on 'g', where 's' as in (0,1] is the scale factor hyper-parameter.
-Based on user choice, the numerical integration of the likelihood is carried out via Vectorized Adaptive Quadrature or High-Precision Numerical Integration using Variable-Precision Arithmetic.
+This repository provides the MATLAB implementation of the methodology covered in [1] & [2] which resulted in a package in R-language, under the name BayesFactor.

-This repository provides the MATLAB implementation of the methodology covered in [1] & [2] as a package in R language, under the name BayesFactor.
 A few extra functionality that do not exist in vanilla BayesFactor package such as variable input tolerance(s) for integrator convergence and high-precision numerical integration are included here.